Correlated insulators, density wave states, and their nonlinear optical response in magic-angle twisted bilayer graphene

-At 8/3 filling, based on $\sqrt{3}\times\sqrt{3}$ tripled supercell HF calculations, we find the ground state is a SVP state with moderate mixtures of K-IVC orders, and the calculated Chern number of this state is $1$, which is also consistent with experimental report \cite{yacoby-tbg-fqah-arxiv21}.
-The Hartree-Fock band structures at 7/2 and 8/3 fillings are presented in Fig.~\ref{fig3}(c) and (d) respectively.
-The corresponding ground-state real-space charge density distributions are presented in Fig.~\ref{fig3}(g) ($\nu=7/2$) and (h) ($\nu=8/3$) respectively.
-The leading order parameters, symmetries, the calculated valley polarizations $\langle\tau_z\rangle$, and the calculated IVC order amplitudes in the different DW states at $\nu=1, 3, 7/2, $ and 8/3 are presented in Table.~\ref{table:dw}.
+The Hartree-Fock band structures at 7/2 and 8/3 fillings are presented in Fig.~\ref{fig3}(c) and (d), respectively.
+The corresponding ground-state real-space charge density distributions are presented in Fig.~\ref{fig3}(g) ($\nu=7/2$) and (h) ($\nu=8/3$), respectively.
+The leading order parameters, symmetries, the calculated valley polarizations $\langle\tau_z\rangle$, and the calculated IVC order amplitudes in the different DW states at $\nu=1, 3, 7/2, 8/3$ and 11/3 are presented in Table.~\ref{table:dw}.